emilyashley/emilyashley.github.io/_posts/2016-03-03-til-logical-tricks.markdown

 0 || null || "bar" || undefined; // returns "bar"
 ```

 Here's the kicker.
-When used to control the flow of program execution, values are coerced to boolean for evaluation and typically* result in the expected flow. (*Looking at you, `String` `"false"`, you trickster!)
+When used to control the flow of program execution, values are coerced to boolean for evaluation and typically* result in the expected flow. (*Looking at you, truthy `"false"`, you trickster!)
 That's why the nuances of logical operators have gone unnoticed til now in my code.
 I hadn't yet thought to take advantage of their `return` values for something more than its "truthiness".

 Silly me.